Grace Van Patten Explains Zoe's Pivotal Moment In Nine Perfect Strangers

 GVP: Totally, and every single person in the family is doing it in different ways.
 Everyone is pushing it down and just not accepting at all.
 And you’re not able to get closure that way; it’s impossible.
 You have to go deep, deep within yourself and come face to face with those feelings or else how are you going to get through them?

-ED: How big of a deal was that last moment in Season 5, where Masha called Zoe “the key?”
+ED: How big of a deal was that last moment in Episode 5, where Masha called Zoe “the key?”

 GVP: Oh gosh, I wish I knew a way to explain this.
 It ignites something in Masha that gives her the opportunity to possibly heal herself in a way.
 I think that’s as good as I can explain what’s going to happen next, because it gets trippy.